victorgarciaesgi/simple-graphql-to-typescript/README.md

 | --removeNodes               | -rmNodes     | boolean                                      | Remove node property from all [edges] results (To use if you clean your requests) |

+## Roadmap

+I don't have much free time to develop feature I don't use, but feel free to send a PR!

+* [ ] Support Subscriptions
+* [ ] Split interfaces and methods into two sepeated files
+* [ ] Highlight new generated, modified or deleted types in terminal

 ## Simple usage exemple

 ```bash